Description

 The Project

-This is a very large, full coverage cross stitch project, measuring 90.7cm x 88.4 cm when stitched on 14 count Aida cloth (500 x 487 stitches).
 To avoid any headaches, we recommend using Pattern Keeper App to manage this project, as there was really no way of differentiating the symbols.
-Look in your download pack for an extra PK chart.
+We’ve included an extra PK chart in your download pack.

 The Artist